 The H-1B category is available to workers in occupations that require highly specialized knowledge.
-The offered position must require, and the foreign national must possess, at least a Bachelor's degree, or its equivalent, in order to qualify for an H-1B visa.
+The offered position must require, and the foreign national must possess, at least a Bachelor's degree, or its equivalent, in a specific specialty, in order to qualify for an H-1B visa.

 H-1B Cap Exemptions

 Some H-1B visa petitions are exempt from the annual cap.
 Exempt petitions include those requesting an extension or amendment of previously approved cap-subject H-1B visa status, or a petition filed by an institution of higher education or related/affiliated nonprofit entity, nonprofit research organization, or governmental research organization.

 Beginning with fiscal year 2021, the U.S. Citizenship and Immigration Services (USCIS) implemented a new H-1B filing procedure.
 In particular, employers seeking to file an H-1B cap subject petition are required to complete an online registration for each foreign worker.
 If USCIS receives more than 20,000 H-1B petitions towards the master's cap, a separate lottery process is applied.
 USCIS will apply the random selection process to the regular cap petitions prior to conducting the master’s H-1B lottery.
 Any master's cap petitions not selected in the regular lottery will be eligible for selection in the master’s H-1B lottery, effectively granting two opportunities at H-1B status.
 Petitioners selected in a computerized lottery will be afforded at least 90 days from the date of the selection notification to prepare and submit their H‑1B petitions.
 It is possible that USCIS may also run an additional lottery later in the year, if there are still visas available for the fiscal year.